Table of Contents

 Ecological Significance

-Dibru Saikhowa is one of India’s most biodiverse floodplain ecosystems, characterized by swamp forests, grasslands, and wetlands.
+Dibru Saikhowa is one of India’s most biodiverse floodplain ecosystems, characterised by swamp forests, grasslands, and wetlands.
 The park is an Important Bird Area (IBA) and serves as a crucial habitat for several threatened species.

 Flora and Fauna